How to Make a One-Pager That Gets Results (+Templates)

 If you did your work well, then your one-pager has managed to create motivation for change in your readers.
 That was the hard part.

-But now your readers are primed to take action, and the only thing that’s missing is a big-ol’ button to nudge them in the right direction.
+But now your readers are primed to take action, and the only thing that’s missing is a button to nudge them in the right direction.

 Tell them what they should do now if they want to proceed.